 The BBB has closed 11 complaints against Javitch Block in the preceding three years, with 6 complaints closed in the past 12 months.
 Most of those complaints allege problems with billing and collection services.As of March 2015, the Consumer Financial Protection Bureau (CFPB) has closed 21 complaints against JB.
 Justia lists at least 5 cases of civil litigation involving Javitch Block.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely JB would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Complaints against Javitch Block commonly cite problems resulting from disputes about accounting.
 In December 2017, a complainant indicated she had contacted JB several times to request a statement of her payments and balance due, indicating that it is standard practice for businesses to send billing statements.
 Allegedly, JB had sent the complainant no statements throughout the time they had been servicing her account.
 She alleged that when she made contact with a Javitch Block representative by phone, she was told, “it’s not our responsibility to keep up with… your bills,” and said that they “don’t have a provision to send bills to clients.”
 The complainant indicated her belief that JB’s policy infringed on her legal right to be informed about the status of the account they accepted the responsibility of maintaining and stated that she has the right to be informed about “how much interest… she is being charged or even the principal amount due.”
 At the time of the complaint, she had spoken with them over a month previously, and the Javitch Block representative allegedly “gave…her issues throughout the phone call, with horrendous customer service.”
 When she was connected with a manager, the manager allegedly “never apologized for the actions of his employees, …but was simply trying to shut…her up and get… her off the phone.”
 The manager allegedly promised to mail a statement, but at the time of the complaint she had not received anything.
 The complainant indicated that this behavior pattern had been repeated several times.
 The complainant concluded by stating that in the nine months she had been making payments, she had received only 3 statements, and that during that time, there were some months when no withdrawals took place.